 “Amos House is an exceptional organization, working tirelessly to combat the ills of hunger, homelessness, and poverty.
 We are pleased and proud to provide New Markets Tax Credit financing to help Amos House build a new home, start a new chapter, and do an even better job at helping people build and rebuild their lives,” said MHIC President Joe Flatley.

-The first floor of the building will be home to a new dining hall and kitchen with expanded capabilities and the ability to seat up to 20% more people at each meal, along with a spacious Social Services Center.
-The second floor will be home to classrooms, a group meeting space, and training center.
-Consolidated staff offices will be located on the third floor.
-The full basement will serve as a work space for Amos House’s growing carpentry training program, and will allow for the secure storage of large equipment used by the nonprofit’s More Than a Meal business.
+The first floor of the building was home to a new dining hall and kitchen with expanded capabilities and the ability to seat up to 20% more people at each meal, along with a spacious Social Services Center.
+The second floor was home to classrooms, a group meeting space, and training center.
+Consolidated staff offices was located on the third floor.
+The full basement now serves as a work space for Amos House’s growing carpentry training program, and allows for the secure storage of large equipment used by the nonprofit’s More Than a Meal business.

-Several training programs, including Amos Culinary Education (ACE), Amos Carpentry Training (ACT), the Financial Opportunity Center, and Literacy will be located in the new building, allowing their current cramped space to be converted to additional housing for Amos House’s 90-day Women’s Program.
-The new staff office space on the second and third floors will allow Amos House to return the building currently housing Social Services and Development offices to apartment-style supportive housing for families.
+Several training programs, including Amos Culinary Education (ACE), Amos Carpentry Training (ACT), the Financial Opportunity Center, and Literacy was located in the new building, allowing their current cramped space to be converted to additional housing for Amos House’s 90-day Women’s Program.
+The new staff office space on the second and third floors allows Amos House to return the building currently housing Social Services and Development offices to apartment-style supportive housing for families.

-The new training space will allow Amos House to accept up to 50% more students into the Carpentry and Culinary Training Programs, which translates into a larger number of men and women graduating from these programs with the skills they need to gain employment.
+The new training space allows Amos House to accept up to 50% more students into the Carpentry and Culinary Training Programs, which translates into a larger number of men and women graduating from these programs with the skills they need to gain employment.